NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 but this doesn't give you something callable.
 It gives you an Astropy table, not a PyVO object with a search() method.

-**Workaround**:  To select a service whose short_name matches, e.g., 'GALEX', the easiest way is
+**Workaround**:  To select from a list of results a service whose short_name matches, e.g., 'GALEX', the easiest way is

 ```
 service=[s for s in services if 'GALEX' in s.short_name][0]